box/developer.box.com/content/guides/authentication/client-credentials/client-credentials-setup.md

 ## Using SDKs and Client Credentials Grant

-To learn more about Client Credentials Grant for each SDK's head over to:
+To learn more about Client Credentials Grant for each SDK head over to:

 - [.Net][.Net]